-On a fieldbus and in electronics in general, voltages are defined to represent digital High and Low.
-Because everybody knows that voltages are analogue values, an illegal range is defined where no signal is supposed to be.
+On a Fieldbus and in electronics in general, voltages are defined to represent digital High and Low.
+Because everybody knows that voltages are analog values, an illegal range is defined where no signal is supposed to be.
 To get a certain amount of transmission reliability, in normal conditions the voltages are defined in a distance to this illegal range.

 How can I gage, how good the digital transmission works, when the only thing I know is that it works ?